top of page

 Section 4.
 Executive Council

-The Executive Council shall be the highest executive and supervisory body of the Alliance, in-between the General Assembly.
+The Executive Council shall be the highest executive and supervisory body of the Alliance, in-between the International Assembly.
 It may exercise all powers of the Alliance, provided that in exercising those powers and in discharging its functions, it shall be bound by the Constitution and the policies set by the Alliance in the Assembly.
 The EC may make policies in cases where there are none, subject to the ratification of the Assembly.

-1. Functions of the Executive Council:
+Functions of the Executive Council:

 1. Manage the affairs of the Alliance.